MarvinKlar/SoftwareUpdater/README.md

 ## Planned implementations
 - Logging
-- Possiblity to configure params of the installer of the softwares
-- Language support
+- Language support - if needed
-- Possiblity to configure the way to get the installed version of the software (productversion, fileversion, registry)
+- Possiblity to configure the way to get the installed version of the software (productversion, fileversion, registry) - if needed
+- Unzip zipped installers first - if needed
+- Uninstall possibility - if needed